-Each year in Alabama, nearly 40,000 workers are injured in workplace accidents, with some even losing their lives.
-If you have suffered a workplace injury or if a loved one has been killed while at work, you may be entitled to compensation for your financial losses.
+If you have suffered a workplace injury, or a loved one has been killed while on-the-job, you, or his survivors, may be entitled to compensation for the loss of a loved one.

-As an employee in the state of Alabama, you have the right to worker’s compensation benefits from your employer if your employer has five or more employees.
+The state of Alabama requires any employer of five or more to provide workers’ compensation benefits.
 Unfortunately, many employers and their insurance representatives will try to discourage workers from collecting what is rightfully theirs under the law.

-The experienced and skilled worker’s compensation attorneys at Chip Nix Attorney at Law can help you and your loved ones both protect your rights and collect the benefits you deserve.
-Navigating the Alabama worker’s compensation system is often more difficult than it appears, requiring the assistance of a dedicated workplace injury attorney.
+An experienced and skilled worker’s compensation attorney, Chip Nix can help you and your loved ones both protect your rights and collect the benefits you deserve in a timely manner.

 Common Types of Workplace Injuries

-- Slipping/Tripping – This is the 2nd most common type of accident resulting from slipping on wet floors or over poorly marked hazards in the work area.
+- Slipping/Tripping – This is the 2nd most common type of accident resulting from falling on a wet floor or over poorly marked hazards in the work area.

-- Fall From Height – These accidents occur when a worker falls from a ladder, roof, or stairway, sometimes due to the absence of personal protective equipment or other safety measures.
+- Fall From Heights – Falls are some of the most common work-related injuries whether from a ladder, roof, or stairway, sometimes due to the absence of personal protective equipment, warning signs, or other safety measures.

 - Falling Objects – Objects falling from shelves or roofs on a construction site can cause severe head and neck injuries.